dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 :ref:`seat-based project <admin_project_seat_time>`.

-To log in to Leap Admin, you must have received an email to join a project as a project administrator.
-A project administrator for a project is a member who has the *Project Admin* role in that project.
+To log in to Leap Admin, you must have received an email to join a project as a project or organization administrator.
 If you did not receive an email invitation as expected, contact your organization administrator or
 |support_email|_.